the-isf-academy/making-with-code-revamp/site/content/courses/cs10/unit02/00_act_02/_index.md

 - **Frontend Design [3]**
     - We can appropriately plan the color palette and typography
     - We can design a high-fidelity wireframe for each necessary template
+    - We can display the appropriate information in the layout
 - **Backend Design [3]**
     - We can plan the architecture of a Django Model
-        - appropriate field types
+        - All field types are appropriate
-        - helpful methods
+        - Methods are used to improve efficiency and abstraction
     - We can plan class-based and/or function-based Views
-        - description of what the View will do
+        - Each View is described in detail
-        - corresponding url path
+        - Each View includes a corresponding url path
-    - We can plan with code readability in mind by using descriptive names
+    - We can use descriptive names to support readability
 - **Pitch Presentation [3]**
     - We can present the Web App idea in a clear, engaging manner
     - We can design slides that are readable and include appropriate visual aids